degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 For this requirement, you must do all of the following:

 - in the subset “Courses with a BTS-B or BTS-T”, there must be at least two courses
-- in the subset “Courses with a BTS-B or BTS-T”, there must be at least one course with the “BTS-B” general education attribute
+- in the subset “Courses with a BTS-B or BTS-T”, there must be at least one course taken with the “BTS-B” general education attribute
-- in the subset “Courses with a BTS-B or BTS-T”, there must be at least one course with the “BTS-T” general education attribute
+- in the subset “Courses with a BTS-B or BTS-T”, there must be at least one course taken with the “BTS-T” general education attribute

 #### Studies in Natural Science
 Given the subset of courses from your transcript, limited to only courses taken with the SED or IST general education attribute, as “Courses with an SED or IST”: